Grand Western Canal: Second phase

 Traffic on the opened section was much lower than anticipated, and the prospects of building the rest of the canal dwindled, as profits were minimal.
 However, in 1829 James Green turned his attention to the link to Taunton.
 He had been the architect of the Bude Canal, which was built for tub-boats and used inclined planes to change levels, and proposed a similar solution here.
 The Bridgwater and Taunton Canal had opened in 1827, making navigation from Taunton to Bridgwater easier than on the River Tone.
 In a report of 1830, Green proposed using vertical lifts instead of inclined planes, and estimated the cost of the canal at £65,000.

 Work started in 1831, and progressed quickly, including the construction of a bridge at Bradford on Tone and Harpford Bridge at Langford Budville, where a new warehouse was also built.
 In addition to the boat lift in Nynehead two aqueducts were required within the village.

-The original Act of 1796 had envisaged the canal joining the River Tone at Taunton, and made provision for the improvement of some 500 yd of the river, which would then be granted to the canal company and effectively become part of the canal.
+The original Grand Western Canal Act 1796 had envisaged the canal joining the River Tone at Taunton, and made provision for the improvement of some 500 yd of the river, which would then be granted to the canal company and effectively become part of the canal.
 They could build warehouses and wharves on this section.
 By late 1830, there was considerable hostility between the Conservators of the River Tone and the new Bridgwater and Taunton Canal company, who had constructed a connection into the river at Firepool, so that barges could reach Taunton Bridge.
 The Conservators had retaliated by reducing the water supply to the canal.
 Litigation followed, and the Grand Western Canal company, having decided that a direct connection to the Bridgwater and Taunton Canal was a better option, had succeeded in purchasing the land required by agreement with landowners.